Healthcare and life sciences in London

 Venture capital investment into healthtech companies in London has grown 11.1 times since 2016, faster than in the Bay Area, New York and Boston.

-Home to world-leading universities, hospitals and an expansive patient pool, the region is a growing engine room for translational and experimental medicine, with several National Institute for Health Research (NIHR) Biomedical Research Centres sitting between academia and the NHS and three of England’s Academic Health Sciences Centres.
+Home to world-leading universities, hospitals and an expansive patient pool, the region is a growing engine room for translational and experimental medicine.
+London has several National Institute for Health Research (NIHR) Biomedical Research Centres sitting between academia and the NHS and three of England’s Academic Health Sciences Centres.

-Here are five reasons why London excels in Life sciences:
+Here are five reasons why life sciences in London excels:

 "There is nowhere else in Europe that has the same concentration of leading universities and specialist research institutions, specialist hospitals, talent and access to finance as London.
 These factors make London a globally attractive destination for life science."
 Dr Angela Kukula, CEO of MedCity and Director of Life Sciences for London & Partners.

-• London sits at the heart of the Cambridge, London and Oxford Golden Triangle within the greater south east of England, providing an outstanding entry point to the UK market, supported by MedCity, which provides a front door to the region’s life sciences capability.
+London sits at the heart of the Cambridge, London and Oxford Golden Triangle within the greater south-east of England.
+This area serves as the largest hub for biotech activity in the country, providing an outstanding entry point to the UK market, and supported by MedCity, which provides a front door to the region’s life sciences capability.

 London’s life sciences ecosystem is a vibrant hub of academic, clinical and industry collaboration; nurturing groundbreaking tech companies and attracting a presence of pharmaceutical giants from across the world.